ihaveamac/ninfs/README.md

 * Install the latest version of [Python 3](https://www.python.org/downloads/).
 The x86-64 version is preferred on 64-bit Windows.
   * Alternatively, use [Python 3.7 from the Microsoft Store](https://www.microsoft.com/en-us/p/python-37/9nj46sx7x90p).
 Note that `python` or `python3` must be used, not `py -3`.
 * Install the latest version of [WinFsp](http://www.secfs.net/winfsp/rel/).
-* Install ninfs with `py -3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`.
+* Install ninfs with `py -3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`
-  * With GUI support: `py -3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip#egg=ninfs[gui]`

 ### macOS
 (GUI in progress of being re-created.)
 Python does not have to be installed, but [FUSE for macOS](https://osxfuse.github.io/) is still required.